 Smart mobility is a general term for new technologies that are transforming city travel.
-These include new forms of transport like autonomous vehicles, systems that facilitate easier ordering and sharing of transport, physical infrastructure like Internet of Things (IoT) sensors and smart traffic signals, and big data systems that help analyze and optimize mobility flows.
+These include new forms of transport like route optimization software, autonomous vehicles, systems that facilitate easier ordering and sharing of transport, physical infrastructure like the Internet of Things (IoT) sensors and smart traffic signals, and big data systems that help analyze and optimize mobility flows.

 What Is Smart Mobility?

 Smart mobility is the integration of different modes of transportation and infrastructure to make traveling safer, cleaner, and more efficient.
 It can also reduce the use of gasoline-powered vehicles.
 Smart mobility uses the Internet of Things (IoT) to facilitate communication between modes of transportation and user interfaces, via a wireless network.

 Smart mobility encompasses many elements, including traffic-reducing measures like ride-sharing and bike-sharing; wireless communications, real-time data analytics, and machine learning used in autonomous vehicles; and physical infrastructures like parking spaces and traffic signals.
 Cities use sensors, data platforms, and software to manage their transport infrastructure and services as a single, coordinated system.